With Christmas just around the corner, many people think of doing those special things for others. This is, after all, the season of giving.

 20. Buy a few of those $5 throw blankets and give them to a children’s shelter.

-I hope you will join me and do some good deeds this season.
+I hope you will join me and do some good deeds this season and all year.
 This is also an excellent way to teach your children about kindness to others.